Hay Day

-Hay Day is a mobile farming game developed and published by Supercell.
+Hay Day is a free-to-play mobile farming simulation game developed and published by Supercell.
 Hay Day was released for iOS on 21 June 2012 and Android on 20 November 2013.
 According to a 2013 report, Supercell earned $30 million a month from Hay Day and Clash of Clans.
-In 2013, Hay Day was the fourth highest game in revenue generated, with a total of over 1.2 billion dollars in gross income by the end of 2013.
+In 2013, Hay Day was the fourth-highest game in revenue generated, with a total of over 1.2 billion dollars in gross income by the end of 2013.